privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 ### Use randomly generated passwords

-Human beings are bad at coming up with strong passwords.
-You should use randomly generated passwords with sufficient entropy to protect your accounts and devices.
+You should **never** rely on yourself to create a good password.
+You should use randomly generated passwords or passphrases (generated via the diceware method) with sufficient entropy to protect your accounts and devices.

 All of our recommended password managers have a built-in password generator that you can use instead of something that you come up with yourself.